Bytes and Bits

 ★★★★☆

 I absolutely loved Introduction to Quantum Computing and Algorithms!
 It completely changed my perspective on Quantum Computing.
-At first I wasn't sure about Emerging Technologies, but by chapter 3 I was completely hooked.
-The way the author explains Quantum Algorithms is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Computer Science.
-What I appreciated most was how the book made Quantum Gates feel so accessible.
+At first I wasn't sure about Quantum Computing, but by chapter 3 I was completely hooked.
+The way the author explains Computational Theory is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Grover's Algorithm.
+What I appreciated most was how the book made Shor's Algorithm feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★